 US urges China to come clean on Tiananmen anniversary

-The United States urges China to make a full public account of those killed, detained or who went missing during a crackdown on student-led pro-democracy protests in and around Beijing's Tiananmen Square in 1989, Secretary of State Mike Pompeo said.

-BEIJING: The United States urges China to make a full public account of those killed, detained or who went missing during a crackdown on student-led pro-democracy protests in and around Beijing's Tiananmen Square in 1989, Secretary of State Mike Pompeo said.
+BEIJING: The United States urges China to make a full public account of those killed, detained or who went missing during student-led pro-democracy protests in and around Beijing's Tiananmen Square in 1989, Secretary of State Mike Pompeo said.

-The Tiananmen crackdown is a taboo subject in China and 29 years later it remains a point of contention between China and many Western countries.
+The Tiananmen incident is a taboo subject in China and 29 years later it remains a point of contention between China and many Western countries.

 In a statement on Sunday the recently appointed Pompeo said he remembered "the tragic loss of innocent lives".